Lido Pimienta: Career

-In addition to working as a musician, Pimienta is also a visual artist and curator, and her work has been described as exploring "the politics of gender, race, motherhood, identity and the construct of the Canadian landscape in the Latin American"; her work was exhibited in the group exhibition FEMINISTRY IS HERE at Mercer Union gallery in Toronto.
+In addition to working as a musician, Pimienta is also a visual artist and curator, and her work has been described as exploring "the politics of gender, race, motherhood, identity and the construct of the Canadian landscape in the Latin American"; her work was exhibited in the group exhibition Feministry Is Here at Mercer Union gallery in Toronto.

-She later in 2020 released Miss Colombia, her follow up studio album to her award winning album La Papessa.
-The title was derived from the 2015 Miss Universe beauty pageant incident, which sparked an outrage from the Colombian people.
+She later in 2020 released Miss Colombia, her follow up studio album to her award-winning album La Papessa.
+The title was derived from the Miss Universe 2015 beauty pageant incident, which sparked an outrage from the Colombian people.
 This prompted her to reflect on many things like her Colombian heritage and pride, and caused her to fall into a depression.
-Many themes and ideas surrounding the album, Miss Colombia, are a reflection on this outrage and depression, as GET IN HER EARS states a "vivid celebration (and criticism) of her Colombian heritage".
+Many themes and ideas surrounding the album, Miss Colombia, are a reflection on this outrage and depression, as Get In Her Ears states a "vivid celebration (and criticism) of her Colombian heritage".

-Pimienta has announced the launch of a television program titled Lido TV.
-The show is set to premiere at the Toronto International Film Festival on September 11, 2022.
-Following its premiere, the show will be available to stream on CBC Gem beginning September 23, 2022.
-Press coverage describes LIDO TV as a variety show that will explore themes that include feminism, colonialism, privilege, beauty, success, and hate.
+Pimienta created a television program titled Lido TV.
+The show premiered at the Toronto International Film Festival on September 11, 2022.
+Following its premiere, the show was available to stream on CBC Gem beginning September 23, 2022.
+Press coverage describes Lido TV as a variety show that will explore themes that include feminism, colonialism, privilege, beauty, success, and hate.
 The show's format will include documentary footage, interviews, sketch comedy, and puppetry performances that are hosted, written, and produced by Pimienta.

+Pimienta's fourth studio album La Belleza was released in May 2025.
+Ammar Kalia of The Guardian described it as a "nine-track orchestral suite touching on everything from Gregorian chant to strings-laden love songs and dembow rhythms."

 Personal life

-Pimienta identifies as queer.
+Pimienta is queer.
 She is of mixed Afro-Colombian and Wayuu descent.
 She is a single parent.

+Pimienta is close friends with Canadian singer-songwriter Nelly Furtado and with Li Saumet, lead singer of Colombian band Bomba Estéreo.